opentox/opentox.github.com/_posts/2012-08-09-install-opentox-development-environment.md

     otconfig
     ruby opentox-client.rb

-The tests are running for some time and will finish with a short report:
+The tests take some time and finish with a short report:

     Finished tests in 43.827407s, 0.9811 tests/s, 4.4265 assertions/s.
     43 tests, 194 assertions, 2 failures, 1 errors, 0 skips